How Jose Mourinho became ‘The Special One’

 detail and his stubborn resolve to rise to the top.

-Prominence with FC Porto
+Rise to Prominence with FC Porto

 His tactical